bobmonsour/faustotasca/src/pages/los-angeles.md

 'Industry_CeilingBW.jpg',
 'Allegory of Industry, 1920, -As installed Citizen\'s National Trust, -Photographer unknown, -Archive of the Tasca Estate', 'IndustrycroppedColor.jpg',
-'Allegory of Industry, -Photograph Sandra Tasca, 2021, -Collection of the Tasca Estate') }}
+'Allegory of Industry, -Photograph Sandra Tasca, 2021, -Collection of the Lucas Museum of Narrative Art, Los Angeles') }}

 {{ imageSingle(